 Diaper rash treatment:

-- Over-the-counter zinc oxide cream can help diaper rash.
+- Over-the-counter zinc oxide cream and petroleum jelly can help diaper rash.

-- Diaper rash from a bacterial infection looks bright red and in some cases can blister.
-Call the pediatrician for treatment.
-He may prescribe antibiotics.
+- Diaper rash from a bacterial or fungal infection looks bright red and in some cases can blister or cause peeling of the skin.
+Call the pediatrician for guidance on treatment.
+He may prescribe antibiotics or a topical antifungal cream.

 For diaper rashes from yeast infections, your baby’s doctor may recommend an over-the-counter antifungal cream.